amashadihossein/dpdeploy/.github/CODE_OF_CONDUCT.md

 # Contributor Covenant Code of Conduct

+## Definition
+This Contributor Covenant Code of Conduct presents a set of guidelines for participating in __`daapr`__ project.
+It sets out expectations for behavior and helps to create a safe and welcoming environment for everyone involved. __`daapr`__ project incorporates several sub-packages including  __`dpbuild`__,  __`dpdeploy`__, and __`dpi`__.

 ## Our Pledge

-We as members, contributors, and leaders pledge to make participation in our community a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.
+As members, contributors, and leaders in the development of __`daapr`__ project, we pledge to make participation a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.

-We pledge to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, and healthy community.
+We pledge to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, respectful and healthy collaboration in the development of __`daapr`__ project.

 ## Our Standards

-Examples of behavior that contributes to a positive environment for our community include:
+Examples of behavior that contributes to a positive environment for our __`daapr`__ project include:

 * Demonstrating empathy and kindness toward other people
 * Being respectful of differing opinions, viewpoints, and experiences